Wolox/tech-guides/mobile/docs/naming/README.md

 For naming identifiers we use the convention suggested for `iOS` in [this link](https://developer.apple.com/library/content/documentation/General/Reference/InfoPlistKeyReference/Articles/CoreFoundationKeys.html#//apple_ref/doc/uid/20001431-102070) and for `Android` in [this link](https://developer.android.com/studio/build/application-id.html).

 Both of them are compatible.
-In particular in `Wolox` we use "com.Wolox.ProjectName".
+In particular at `Wolox` we use "com.Wolox.ProjectName".

 Example: